datacamp-content/courses-introduction-to-shell/chapter3.md

 *** =instructions

-Write a pipeline to do each of the following tasks in order:
+Write a pipeline to:

-- Get the second column from all of the data files in `seasonal`.
+- get the second column from all of the data files in `seasonal`,
-- As above, and remove the word "Tooth" from the output so that only tooth names are displayed.
+- remove the word "Tooth" from the output so that only tooth names are displayed,
-- As above, and sort the output so that all occurrences of a particular tooth name are adjacent
+- sort the output so that all occurrences of a particular tooth name are adjacent; and
-- As above, and display each tooth name once along with a count of how often it occurs.
+- display each tooth name once along with a count of how often it occurs.

 Use `uniq -c` to display unique lines with a count of how often each occurs.